top of page

 How does it work?

-For example, if today’s purchase price of the house you want to buy is £200,000, we would agree a future purchase price of £243,330.
-If the house appreciates more than this, the extra equity is yours to keep since the future price is locked in from the start.
-If the house has not appreciated that much, we may be able to extend the length of the rental term.
+To keep things simple, we agree that future price upfront – so you’ll always know what you’re working towards.
+If the property increases in value beyond that, the extra equity is yours to keep.
+If it hasn’t appreciated that much, we may be able to extend the rental term.
 Either way, you have the right – but not the obligation – to buy the property.

 What are the steps I need to go through?

-We agree a price now for when you buy your home in five years.
-That way there are no nasty surprises, and you know what you’re working towards.
+Step 4: LOCK IN THE PURCHASE PRICE – The future purchase price is fixed from the outset, so you know what you’re working towards.
 Any increase in value over the agreed purchase price is yours to keep!

 How much does it cost?

 To get started, you'll pay a commitment fee of 3%-5% of the purchase price of the property you’ve chosen.
-Of this fee, £1,500 is a non-refundable option arrangement fee.
-The rest is held in a secure account and goes towards the deposit you need to buy the house at the end of the rental term.
+Of this fee, £1,500 is a non-refundable fee.
+This covers the legal and admin work to secure your right to buy the home later – and gives you peace of mind that it’s reserved for you.
+The rest is safely put aside and goes towards the deposit you need to buy the house at the end of the rental term.
 After that, you'll pay your monthly rent as usual, plus a little extra called a 'top-up'.
+The rent covers your stay in the home, while the top-up helps you save to buy it.
 The top-up is also credited towards your down payment when you buy the house.

 Will prices change?